mongodb/docs/source/includes/command/atlas-projects-update.rst

    :depth: 1
    :class: singlecol

-Return a specific Data Lake private endpoint for your project.
+Update a project.

-To use this command, you must authenticate with a user account or an API key that has the Project Read Only role.
+To use this command, you must authenticate with a user account or an API key with the Project Owner role.

 Syntax
 ------